Builder Registration Rules for New Construction Read This Before You Tour

-Builder “registration” is the process builders use to document who first introduced you to the community.
-In many new-construction neighborhoods, your first visit, call, or online inquiry can lock in the builder’s relationship with you—and limit your ability to add independent representation later.
+Builder registration is the process many builders use to document first contact with a buyer.
+In many new-construction communities, your first visit, call, or online inquiry can affect whether you can add independent buyer representation later.

 What “Builder Registration” Means

-whether they will recognize (or refuse) an outside buyer agent after first contact.
+whether an outside buyer’s agent will be recognized after first contact

 This is not a universal legal rule across all builders and states—it’s a builder policy that can affect your options and leverage.